-7 Ways to Maintain Good Mental Health During Finals Week
+7 Ways to Maintain Mental and Physical Health During Finals Week

 The end of the term strikes fear into the hearts of many college students.
 For students already dealing with anxiety or stress, finals week can seem unmanageable.